PrimaveraDeveloper/lithium/ref/hydrogen-2.0/Caching.Distributed.md

 ### IDistributedCache (Resilient Extension Methods)

-`ResilentDistributedCacheExtensions` provides a set of extension methods that allow for resilience when using `IDistributedCache,` even when the resilient cache service (see above is not used).
+`ResilentDistributedCacheExtensions` provides a set of extension methods that allow for resilience when using `IDistributedCache,` even when the resilient cache service (see above) is not used.

-These methods allow controlling whether `IDistributedCache` should raise any exception (parameter `throwErrors`) and even return default values when the cache items do not exist (parameter `defaultValue`).
+These methods allow controlling whether `IDistributedCache` should raise exceptions (parameter `throwErrors`) and even return default values when the cache items do not exist (parameter `defaultValue`).

 - `byte[] Get(this IDistributedCache cache, string key, bool throwErrors)`
 - `Task<byte[]> GetAsync(this IDistributedCache cache, string key, bool throwErrors, CancellationToken token = default)`